ziyezhu92/seainfo6150/assignments/final-project.md

 * Contact

 #### Navigation 2 links:
-The product categories displayed by using the Categories component
+The product categories displayed by using the `Categories` component

 Where you choose to place these 2 navigation menus is up to you, but they should reflect good principles of usability.

 ### Viewed Products
 The website must display a list of the images of the 5 most recent products viewed on every page.

-This component has already been implemented and is being imported in `App.js`.
+This `ViewedProducts` component has already been implemented and is being imported in `App.js`.
 You shouldn't need to do anything with the logic, but it does need styling.

 ### Homepage
-Your website must feature a homepage for **Vehiclr**.
-The name **Vehiclr** must appear on the homepage and in the title of every page of the website.
+Your website must feature a homepage for **VehicleMart**.
+The name **VehicleMart** must appear on the homepage and in the title of every page of the website.

 Your homepage (as well as the rest of the site) should use good principles of usability and accessibility discussed in class.

 ### About
-Your website must feature an "About" page for **Vehiclr**.
+Your website must feature an "About" page for **VehicleMart**.

 Your about page should use good principles of usability and accessibility discussed in class.

 ### Contact
-Your website must feature a "Contact" page for **Vehiclr**.
+Your website must feature a "Contact" page for **VehicleMart**.

 Your contact page should use good principles of usability and accessibility discussed in class.

 ### Order flow
-Your order flow **must** have 3 screens/steps and collect user options and information as detailed below.
-The logic and routing to move from one screen to the next has already been implemented for you.
+The order flow has 3 screens/steps.
+You will collect user options and information as detailed below.
+The logic and routing to move from one screen to the next has already been implemented for you, but your team needs to design and implement the HTML forms where the user enters the information.

 #### Options
 When ordering, a user must specify values for options they want.